-In the formulae above, the symbol $\bar{\eta}=1-\eta$, the mass ratio $r=\frac{m_D}{m_B}$ and $r_c=\frac{m_c}{m_B}$ are adopted.
-The $b_B, b$ and $b_3$ are the conjugate variable of the transverse momenta of the light quarks in the $B$ meson, resonance $\rho(770)$ and $D$ meson.
-The explicit expressions for the hard functions $h_i$, the evolution factors $E(t_i)$ and the threshold resummation factor $S_t$ can be found in Ref.~\cite{npb923-54}.
+In the formulas above, the symbol $\bar{\eta}=1-\eta$, the mass ratio $r=\frac{m_D}{m_B}$, and $r_c=\frac{m_c}{m_B}$ are adopted.
+The values $b_B, b$, and $b_3$ are the conjugate variables of the transverse momenta of the light quarks in the $B$ meson, resonance $\rho(770)$, and $D$ meson.
+The explicit expressions for the hard functions $h_i$, the evolution factors $E(t_i)$, and the threshold resummation factor $S_t$ can be found in Ref.~\cite{npb923-54}.